Quisui/buckhill-challenge/README.md

 My package's name is: [quisui/order-basic-notification](https://github.com/Quisui/order-basic-notification) To use it on this or other projects you need to run:
 > composer require quisui/order-basic-notification

-Check package to see how's implemented in this project: [read](https://github.com/Quisui/order-basic-notification)
+<br> Check package to see how's implemented in this project: [read](https://github.com/Quisui/order-basic-notification)

 # Challenge Integration
 So as the challenge requirements the package was integrated to an observer like so: